-It's almost unbelievable what a budget of 500 bucks or under will buy you when exploring the market for the best cheap acoustic guitars under $500/£500 is a vast one.
+When exploring the market for the best cheap acoustic guitars under $500/£500 is a vast one.
 There's so much choice these days, and the quality of acoustic guitars is higher than it's ever been.
 Once upon a time in the not-too-distant past, the thought of picking up a Taylor or Martin at that price would have been the stuff of dreams.

 Our list has one of each for you to choose from.
 Both are compact, sweet sounding (and looking) acoustic guitars made in Mexico.
-Although designed for travel, but they have a voice and performance that will record well and hold up in pretty much any situation.
-Isn’t that what you want from a guitar of any description and at any price?
+Although designed for travel, but they have a voice and performance that will record well and hold up in pretty much any situation you can think of.
+Why spend more?

 If Taylor and Martin aren't your bag, then not to worry.
-We’ve got a flame-maple topped Fender with an onboard acoustic pickup and preamp, and two from Epiphone and Art & Lutherie that would be considered exceptional instruments in any company.
+We’ve got a flame-maple topped Fender with an onboard acoustic pickup and preamp, budget acoustics from Ibanez, and two from Epiphone and Seagull that would be considered exceptional instruments in any company.
 Even industry giants Yamaha make an appearance - more than once.
 Like we said - there are loads of options.